4 Ways to Operationalize Your Crisis Management Plan

 2.)
-Improve Your Communications MethodsTraditional crisis communication techniques, such as call trees and emails, aren’t very effective, especially in organizations where employees are often away from their desks, working remotely or out in the field.
-Mobile technology allows you to reach stakeholders immediately, without dangerous delays, and even push out alerts and notifications as the emergency evolves.
+Improve Your Communications MethodsTraditional crisis communication techniques, such as call trees and emails, aren’t effective, especially in organizations where employees are often away from their desks, working remotely or out in the field.
+Technology allows you to reach stakeholders immediately, without dangerous delays, and even push out alerts and notifications as the emergency evolves.

-Your employees already have their mobile devices with them nearly everywhere they go.
-Using the technology to enable crisis communications means you’ll be more likely to reach them, even when they are away from the office.
+Your employees already have some from of technology with them everywhere they go.
+Using this technology to enable crisis communications means you’ll be more likely to reach them, even when they are away from the office.